The Inner Essence of Worship

 Let me draw out some implications of this for worship.

-1. The pursuit of joy in God is not optional.
-It is our highest duty.
+1. The pursuit of joy in God is our highest duty.

 Recovering the rightness and indispensability of pursuing our satisfaction in God will go a long way to restoring authenticity and power of worship.